Janison: Anti-addiction push still awaited

 While President Donald Trump needs to sign bills to make them law, the debate appears to get little if any visible direction from the White House Office of National Drug Control Policy, which began under President Ronald Reagan.

-For those running the office now, there are weekly meeting of an “opioids cabinet” chaired by Kellyanne Conway, the Trump public-relations guru identified as a “point person” on this highly technical deep-government issue.
+For those running the office now, there are weekly meetings of an “opioids cabinet” chaired by Kellyanne Conway, the Trump public relations guru identified as a “point person” on this highly technical, deep-government issue.

 Jim Carroll, a former deputy White House chief of staff, has been serving as acting drug czar since his nomination months ago.
 His background for the post seems to have come as a Virginia prosecutor who dealt with narcotics-related cases.